FORUM: FHE Impact on Health and Safety of the Future

 Professor Manos M. Tentzeris received the Diploma Degree in Electrical and Computer Engineering from the National Technical University of Athens (“Magna Cum Laude”) in Greece and the M.S. and Ph.D. degrees in Electrical Engineering and Computer Science from the University of Michigan, Ann Arbor, MI, and he is currently Ken Byers Professor in Flexible Electronics with School of ECE, Georgia Tech, Atlanta, GA.
 He has published more than 620 papers in refereed Journals and Conference Proceedings, 5 books and 25 book chapters.
 Dr. Tentzeris has helped develop academic programs in 3D/inkjet-printed RF electronics and modules, flexible electronics, origami and morphing electromagnetics, Highly Integrated/Multilayer Packaging for RF and Wireless Applications using ceramic and organic flexible materials, paper-based RFID’s and sensors, wireless sensors and biosensors, wearable electronics, “Green” electronics, energy harvesting and wireless power transfer, nanotechnology applications in RF, Microwave MEM’s, SOP-integrated (UWB, multiband, mmW, conformal) antennas and heads the ATHENA research group (20 researchers).

-11:00 PANEL: Achieving Value with Flexible Hybrid Electronics in Structural Health Monitoring Applications
+11:00 PANEL DISCUSSION: Achieving Value with Flexible Hybrid Electronics in Structural Health Monitoring Applications

 The implementation of structural health monitors is complex and must be carefully orchestrated to ensure a cost effective application that yields accurate and actionable data collected from target assets.
 Equally important is the repository and analysis capability for the data collected to support resolving trends and determining threshold values for action both within a product line and throughout the product line and lifecycle.